Thank you for your interest in participating in this study!

 What is Children and Screens: Institute of Digital Media and Child Development?

 Children and Screens is one of the world’s preeminent research centers for advancing the latest interdisciplinary scientific research regarding digital media use, and educating the public with information and advice, enhancing talent in the field, and advocating for sound public policy.
 For more information visit ChildrenAndScreens.com.

 What is the Media Impact Screening Toolkit (MIST) Workgroup?

-Children and Screens launched an international workgroup of leading interdisciplinary researchers to develop an innovative a suite of instruments for use in clinical settings and to help inform clinical practice and decision making in a variety of contexts.
-The workgroup is led under the stewardship of distinguished medical and scientific advisors (see list on this page).
+Children and Screens launched an international workgroup of leading interdisciplinary researchers to develop an innovative suite of instruments for use in clinical settings and to help inform clinical practice and decision making in a variety of contexts.
+The workgroup is led under the stewardship of distinguished medical and scientific advisors (see the list on this page).

 Where will the focus group session take place?